-Blunt force trauma is classified as an injury itself, but the trauma can lead to other conditions like concussions, contusions, fractures, or damage to internal organs.
+Blunt force trauma is classified as an injury itself; however, the trauma can lead to other conditions such as concussions, contusions, fractures, or damage to internal organs.
 Blunt force trauma injuries are those caused to a specific part of the body through the strong force of impact of a heavy object.
 These blunt force injuries are different from penetrating injuries where an object enters the body.
 In the workplace, a blunt force trauma injury can occur during a fall from a high position, like scaffolding at a construction site, or as a result of being struck by a heavy object.

 Types of Blunt Force Trauma Injuries

 Many blunt force trauma injuries involve the head region.
 This could happen because of a fall or because of being struck by an object.
 Common situations where blunt force trauma to the head could occur are construction sites and mines where there is a risk of collapse.
 A blunt force trauma injury to the head may lead to brain injury.
 Signs of brain injury may not be visible immediately after the accident; some swelling or bruising may be the only signs that a brain injury has occurred.
 When the head is subjected to a blunt force trauma, the brain can “rock” back and forth inside the skull, tearing away at sensitive nerve fibers.
 The damage to these nerve fibers can cause a loss of brain function to some extent.

 - In mild cases, there may be forgetfulness after a blunt force trauma.

 - In moderate head injuries, epilepsy may be triggered by the blunt force trauma.